fanhenrique/blog/README.md

 ## Dependencies

 To build this blog, you need to use [Pandoc](https://pandoc.org/), a file converter from one markup format to another.
-See how to install Pandoc on your operating system at [Installing Pandoc](https://pandoc.org/installing.html)
+See how to install Pandoc on your operating system at [Installing Pandoc](https://pandoc.org/installing.html).
+Before you start writing your first post, I recommend reading the [Pandoc User’s Guide](https://pandoc.org/MANUAL.html).

 ## Posts